DavidSaulnier/RectangleIntersections/README.md

 # Rectangle Intersections

-This program calculates and display all intersections given in the input file
+This console application calculates and displays all intersections between rectangles given in the input file

 ## Getting Started